Bureaucracy: Meaning and Administrative Structure

-🏛️ Detailed Introduction to Bureaucracy
+🏛️ Introduction to the Administrative System

-🔑 Main Features of Bureaucracy
+🔑 Key Features of the Bureaucratic System

 4. Professional Competence